Jasonzhou97/tp/docs/UserGuide.md

 Examples:
 * `findt 1400` returns all reservations scheduled for today ongoing at 2:00 PM (e.g., a reservation from 1:00 PM to 3:00 PM or 2:00 PM to 4:00 PM), but excludes reservations that end at 2:00 PM (e.g., a reservation from 1:00 PM to 2:00 PM).

-### Deleting a reservation : `delete`

-Deletes a specific reservation from GastroBook.

-Format: `delete [RESERVATION_ID]`

-* Deletes the reservation with the specified `RESERVATION_ID`.
-* The reservation ID is in the format: date of reservation followed by his/her phone number and the time of reservation (e.g., 1703202593441200).

-Examples:
-* `delete 1703202593441200` deletes the reservation with ID 1703202593441200.

-### Marking a reservation as paid : `mark`

-Marks a specific reservation as paid.

-Format: `mark [RESERVATION_ID]`

-* Marks the reservation with the specified `RESERVATION_ID` as paid.
-* The reservation ID is in the format: date of reservation followed by his/her phone number and the time of reservation (e.g., 1703202593441200).

-Examples:
-* `mark 1703202593441200` marks the reservation with ID 1703202593441200 as paid.

-### Unmarking a reservation as paid : `unmark`

-Marks a specific reservation as unpaid.

-Format: `unmark [RESERVATION_ID]`

-* Marks the reservation with the specified `RESERVATION_ID` as unpaid.
-* The reservation ID is in the format: date of reservation followed by his/her phone number and the time of reservation (e.g., 1703202593441200).

-Examples:
-* `unmark 1703202593441200` marks the reservation with ID 1703202593441200 as unpaid.

-### Remarking a reservation : `remark`

-Adds or updates the remark for the reservation identified by the specified `RESERVATION_ID`.

-Format: `remark [RESERVATION_ID] r/[REMARK]`

-* RESERVATION_ID: Identifier combining today's or tomorrow's date (DDMMYYYY) with the unique last 4 digits of the customer's phone number and time of reservation in HHMM format (e.g., 1803202512341200 for a booking on March 18, 2025 at 1200, with phone ending in 1234).
-* REMARK: A note or comment associated with the reservation.
-* Any previous remark will be overwritten with the new one.

-Examples:
-* `remark 1703202593441200 r/he like cheese!`.

 ### Exiting the program : `exit`